gregory144/prism-web-server/README.md

 * fast huffman coding + decoding - more than one bit at a time
 * better hpack encoding algorithm - use indexing
 * stream priority
-* improve gzip compression to use deflateBound to predict size of output
 * files - cache file, if the file changes (libuv watch it), update the cache

-* use sendfile - plugin calls library to prepare for sendfile with callback, library tells plugin much much it can write to the socket
+* test - http_request_header_get after sending response headers - "accept-language" - does it get the right value?